shaziya-s/engineering4moco.org/README.md

-# engineering4moco.org
+# Engineering for Montgomery County (EMC)
-Welcome Engineering for Mongomery County
+EMC is a student-led organization created to increase hands-on experience in engineering for MCPS students.